masabdi/multi-resnet/README.md

 ##Notes:
-ImageNet results are out http://image-net.org/challenges/LSVRC/2016/results.
+ImageNet results are out: http://image-net.org/challenges/LSVRC/2016/results

 Facebook AI Research has used multi-way resnet which seems very similar to our model.